enkidevs/curriculum/excel/beginner/intro-to-functions-and-formulas/what-are-formulas.md

 Formulas are the building blocks of excel.
 They are used to calculate the values of a cell.

-Formulas can be simple or complex, depending on the user.

 Let's say we wanted to add 3 cells together, for instance, B2, B3, and B4.

 We can do so by selecting any empty cell, usually the first cell underneath our 3 cells so we can easily see the result.